 MEJO and the East Madison Community Center held a community fish dinner on September 30 to close out the Center’s Hunger Action Month activities and kickoff MEJO’s new USEPA-funded Starkweather Creek environmental justice project.
 See photos of the event below.

 Two hundred fish meals were served at the Saturday afternoon event, held at EMCC in northeast Madison.
 The theme was the shared tradition of fishing and eating fish, a nutritious, whole food that people around the world enjoy.
 Types of fish served included fried catfish, pan-fried bluegill (caught that day in Lake Monona!), Hmong tilapia salad, batter-fried tilapia, Lake Superior whitefish and wild rice, and Nigerian baked fish.

-Other event supporters (fish, vegetables and equipment) included Willy Street Co-op North, Native Food Network/Mobile Farmers Market, East Madison Monona Rotary, Troy Farm, Kurt Welke and local community gardens.
+Other event supporters (who provided fish, vegetables and equipment) included Willy Street Co-op North, Native Food Network/Mobile Farmers Market, East Madison Monona Rotary, Troy Farm, Kurt Welke and local community gardens.

 More information about the project coming soon.

 Photos of the Community Fish Dinner are below.